 2. Choose the scenario that fits your situation

 You’ll need to inform Westpac of why you’re looking to discharge your home loan.
-Reasons for this could be selling your home, repaying your home loan in full, refinancing your home loan or some other more unique situation such as releasing a guarantor.
+Reasons for this could be selling your home, repaying your home loan in full, switching to another lender or some other more unique situation such as releasing a guarantor.
 Tick the box that applies to you.

 The scenario you pick will result in further questions about the security on your loan.

 If you’re selling your property

 Westpac will ask whether or not you are closing your loan.
 If you have sold your property and bought a new property, you may want to move your existing home loan to your new property.
 This would mean you wouldn’t want to close your loan account.